 “You’re not running your practice the way you might want to,” Schoetz said.
 “You have to follow the hospital’s rules and use their technology, which you might not like.
 They may say to start the day at 8, not 10.”

 Physicians also have less say over who works under them.
-They also cannot determine their own salary, compared with if they start a practice and manage it well.
+They also cannot determine their own Doctor Salary, compared with if they start a practice and manage it well.

 Patients may also experience a few drawbacks.
 Perception is a big one.

 “Sometimes, I think that anything that’s big, whether it’s AT&T or Wegmans or Ford Motor Company, there can be some impersonality,” Schoetz said.
 “People still like the idea of a provider knowing who they are.
 They want a close, personal relationship.
 Doctors who go into these arrangements try to keep these relationships.”

 But the health care system may be able to provide a better level of care with the additional physicians on staff than without them.
 With more physicians, they can expand capacity to treat more patients, which can improve their finances and offer more specialized care.